bausano/semantic-brain-model/doc/vision.md

 granular one where cells are CELL_SIZE / 2.
 This gives us better detail while preserving relationships between all parts of the image rather than cropping out a block and calculating the heat separately.

+### Cellular automaton
+Heat map has large range of values for each cell and contains lots of small unimportant edges artifacts.
+The map is run through a cellular automaton with three rules that decide based on a mean heat of cells Moore neighbourhood whether a cell is killed, meaning it is not part of any of the most important features, or kept alive.
+Cells that are killed (have heat of `0`) and that reached maximum heat are stabilized (they cannot change their heat in following cycles).
+Once all cells are stabilized, the automaton finishes.

 ![Heat map](images/heat_detection.png)